JVMartin/angel-core/README.md

 protected $slug = 'name';
 ```

+Now, slugs will be automatically generated from the `name` column of the models as they are created or edited.
+(You can just as easily use a `title` column or any other appropriate source.)

-Now, you can use the generated slugs after adding some items to your module.
+You can use the generated slugs after adding or editing some items.

 For instance:
 ```php